Safeguarding children training

 The final section of the course covers policies and procedures and encourages you to consider the procedures you will follow, whether you work alone or in a group setting.
 Having and reviewing a safeguarding policy allows you to clearly demonstrate to parents, colleagues and regulatory bodies that you understand the importance of having a clear procedure to follow should you have any concerns over a child, parent or colleague.

-PACEY's Safeguarding course has been reviewed by Cache and the content fully endorsed.
+Nursery workers, childminders, nannies and childminding assistants in England and Wales.
+Our safeguarding course has been reviewed by Cache and the content fully endorsed.
 Cache is the Council for Awards in Care, Health and Education and is the leading specialist awarding organisation for the care and education sector.

 Can I buy multiple courses?